pagkly/Zed/Investopedia3/Time Value of Money (TVM) Definition.md

 Time Value of Money (TVM) Definition
 ## What Is the Time Value of Money (TVM)?

-The [time value](https://www.investopedia.com/terms/t/timevalue.asp) of money (TVM) is the concept that money you have now is worth more than the identical sum in the future due to its potential [earning capacity](https://www.investopedia.com/terms/e/earning-potential.asp).
+The [[time value]](https://www.investopedia.com/terms/t/timevalue.asp) of money (TVM) is the concept that money you have now is worth more than the identical sum in the future due to its potential [[earning capacity]](https://www.investopedia.com/terms/e/earning-potential.asp).
 This core principle of finance holds that provided money can earn interest, any amount of money is worth more the sooner it is received.
 TVM is also sometimes referred to as present discounted value.

 #### Understanding The Time Value Of Money